jimshowalter/architecture-enforcer/README.md

 This tool is a cleanroom reimplementation of a proprietary tool used for a massive decomposition project.

 Only concepts have been reused.
-The proprietary tool used a completely different approach for identifying dependencies, based on parsing source files, while this tool uses an off-the-shelf parser.
+The proprietary tool used a completely different approach for identifying dependencies, based on parsing source files, while this tool uses an off-the-shelf bytecode analyzer.
 Also, the proprietary tool had a number of things specific to that particular codebase that aren't in this reimplementation.
 And the proprietary tool was a custom Maven mojo, whereas this is just a simple jar with a main (because not all Java projects use Maven).
+And the proprietary tool was based on directories and files instead of a war.

 Regarding the off-the-shelf parser, this tool depends on the output from pf-CDA (http:www.dependency-analyzer.org) as a starting point. pf-CDA is free to use in binary form, but the source code is not available.
 It's possible we could use https:innig.net/macker instead (which is open-source), but we'd have to start over on format, etc. Or perhaps we could use javaparser.org.